 There are a number of possible causes of constant hunger in cats, some more serious than others.
 Cats don’t tend to be as food-obsessed as dogs and most (but not all) will self-regulate their food intake.
 However, a common question asked by cat owners is ‘why is my cat hungry all the time’?

-Questions to ask include:
+Questions to ask:

-Is he losing or gaining weight?
+- Is he losing or gaining weight?

-How many cats do you have?
+- How many cats do you have?

 How many calories should a cat consume in a day?

 The answer varies depending on the age of your cat, also a pregnant or nursing female will have higher needs, as cats age they tend to slow down, and their calorie requirements may drop a fraction.

-Is he getting enough food?
+Is the cat getting enough food?